One of the world's simplest organisms is also one of the hardest to classify.

 This type of algae is kelp, and kelp forests are sometimes called the rainforests of the seas.
 This kelp forest is in Monterey Bay off the coast of California.

 Algae may be easy to see, but appearances can be deceiving.
 There’s an ongoing problem with algae that has pestered scientists ever since they started trying to organize and classify the natural world.
 Different types of algae may look similar, but they’re actually very different organisms.

 Algae may range in color from red to brown to yellow to green.
-Some types, like phytoplankton, are tiny and visible only under a microscope.
-Others types, like giant sea kelp, can grow to over 100 feet.
-Some types of algae are unicellular, which means the entire organism is made of one cell; others are multicellular.
+Some types are tiny and visible only under a microscope.
+One good example: the plant-like phytoplankton.
+Others types, like giant sea kelp, can grow to more than 100 feet long.
+Some types of algae are unicellular.
+That means the entire organism is made of one cell.
+Others are made from many cells.

 Diatoms are one of the single-celled types of algae.
 Pictured is a scanning electron micrograph image of Diploneis puella.

 |USGS Geology and Environmental Change Science Center website|